 Pickard Chilton’s dynamic studio thrives in the heart of New Haven’s art and architecture community.
 Studio members proudly contribute their time, talents, and leadership to numerous non-profit organizations for the betterment of the community.

-At the Iowa State University College of Design, the firm established the Pickard Chilton Professorship in Architecture to support the recruitment and retention of faculty who are leaders in the advancement of progressive architectural education.
-Thomas Leslie, FAIA, FAAR is the first Pickard Chilton Professor in Architecture and the director of graduate education in the Iowa State University architecture department.
-His research and teaching focuses on the interrelationship between design and technology in history and contemporary practice.
+At the Iowa State University College of Design, the firm established the Pickard Chilton Professorship in Architecture in 2011 to support the recruitment and retention of faculty who are leaders in the advancement of progressive architectural education.
+The first Pickard Chilton Professor in Architecture was Thomas Leslie, FAIA, FAAR.
+Most recently, Douglas Spencer, an internationally renowned architectural theorist, was named the second to hold the position.
+Spencer, an associate professor, and director of graduate education in the ISU Department of Architecture, is widely recognized for his research and writing on the politics and theory of contemporary architecture.

 Pickard Chilton has made substantial gifts to Iowa State University, the University of Minnesota, and Yale University to support over 30 students pursuing professional degrees in architecture as well as their faculty.
 At the University of Minnesota College of Design, the firm established the Pickard Chilton Fellowship, an endowed fund for Master of Architecture students.
 At the Yale School of Architecture, Pickard Chilton endowed the Pickard Chilton Fellowship for the benefit of one or more deserving Master of Architecture students and the Pickard Chilton Dean’s Resource Fund, which supports exhibitions.